yeehaa123/elab/kiem/research_interest_Thomas.md

 ## The Black Box

-Never before have the technological devices we hold in our hands been so powerful on a functional level.
-Likewise, never before have the same tools been so opaque.
-While scrutinizing the inside of a mechanical machine might have allowed the user to understand the mechanisms at hand and thus to manipulate or repair it, this approach
+Never before have the technological devices we hold in our hands been so powerful on a functional level. / Yeehaa: never use unfounded historical claims! /Likewise, never before have the same tools been so opaque. / Yeehaa: ditto! / While scrutinizing the inside of a mechanical machine might have allowed the user to understand the mechanisms at hand and thus to manipulate or repair it, this approach
-- to understand the functionality of a tool by investigating its structural architecture - is not very applicable to circuit boards and cpu's.
-So how can a layman, that is: no engineer or computer scientist, acquire knowledge about the contemporary black boxes, the technological gadgets predominating her/ his objective world.
+- to understand the functionality of a tool by investigating its structural architecture - is not very applicable to circuit boards and cpu's. / Yeehaa: Why? / So how can a layman, that is: no engineer or computer scientist, acquire knowledge about the contemporary black boxes, the technological gadgets predominating her/ his objective world.
 Due to their functional openness, in order to repair or manipulate these electronic devices, it has become crucial to understand the rules by which these gadgets operate.
-Technical agency does not depend so much on the level of understanding of the hardware but of the software or the code of a device.
-However, currently the smoothly operating graphically stylized interfaces disguise the rules according to which the devices are functioning.
-The surface is meant to work intuitively - it is the executioner of the operating manual.
-The user engages with these tools as *user* merely.
-She/he cannot grasp the *zeug* that is *zuhanden*
+Technical agency does not depend so much on the level of understanding of the hardware but of the software or the code of a device. / Yeehaa: why, are not both equally important?
+/ However, smoothly operating, graphically stylized interfaces hide the rules according to which the devices are functioning.
+The surface is meant to work intuitively - it is the executioner of the operating manual. /Yeehaa: is a game only the executioner of its rules too? / The user engages with these tools as *user* merely. /Yeehaa: What does merely mean here? / She/he cannot grasp the *zeug* that is *zuhanden*
 - she cannot step back and transform the object in her hand into a *thing* that is *vorhanden* [Still have to check out "Das Ding namens Computer"](http://www.transcript-verlag.de/978-3-8376-1951-5/das-ding-na